spraddles/feature-flag-architecture/README.md

 # Feature flag architecture
-An example setup of how to architect feature flags, including backend &amp; frontend handling
+- an example setup of how to architect feature flags, including backend &amp; frontend handling
+- using Laravel 8 & Vue 3